microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaPasswordSingleSignOnCredential.md

 cccccccc-2222-3333-4444-dddddddddddd
 ```

-This command gets the password SSO credentials for the given ObjectId and PasswordSSOObjectId.
+This example returns a password SSO credential for the given ObjectId and PasswordSSOObjectId.

 ## Parameters